wsummerhill/FrostBitten/README.md

 Updates made to original project:
 - Replace SigFlip.exe with latest .NET version
-- Change .NET assembly executable
+- Changed .NET assembly executable to RegAsm.exe
 - Modify variable names and functions for better evasion
-- Modify shellcode exeuction method to a lesser known technique
+- Modify shellcode callback method to a lesser known technique for evasion
 - Encrypt the signatured "tag" used in SigFlip to evade static analysis which gets decrypted at runtime

 ## Instructions